rayheberer/SC2Agents/README.md

 The following agents are implemented in this repository:

+* __A2C__ - a synchronous variant of DeepMind's baseline actor-critic agent, based on the Atari-net architecture of [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783)
 * __DQNMoveOnly__ - a deep q-learner that processes a single screen feature layer through a convolutional neural network and outputs spacial coordinates for the `Move_screen` action.